Sidhu Moosewala's '295' enters Billboard Global 200 Chart, reaches number three on Youtube | Entertainment

 Now weeks after his gruesome killing in Punjab, the global diaspora has started exploring the singer's vast discography.

-On the Billboard Global 200 Chart, Moosewala's ''295'' made a sudden entry this week and is listed at the 154 spots as of Friday.
+On the Billboard Global 200 Chart, Moosewala's ''295'' made a sudden entry this week and is listed at the 154 spot as of Friday.

 ''295'' and its official video, which Moosewala released in July 2021, is also creating waves on YouTube and its dedicated music streaming platform YouTube Music.

-On YouTube, the viewership numbers of ''295'' have risen close to 200 million and the track is listed in the third spot on its Top 100 Music Videos Global chart.
+On YouTube, the viewership numbers of ''295'' have risen close to 200 million and the track is listed on third spot on the its Top 100 Music Videos Global chart.

-Moosewala's other track ''The Last Ride'' saw an upward trend on the chart as it is now listed in the sixth spot.
+Moosewala's another track ''The Last Ride'' saw an upward trend on the chart as it is now listed on the sixth spot.
 The video has amassed over 73 million views on YouTube.

-On YouTube Music, ''295'' is in the fourth position on the global chart, while he is in second place on the platform's Top Artist list.
+On YouTube Music, ''295'' is on the fourth position on the global chart, while he is at the second place at the platform's Top Artist list.

 Moosewala, who had joined the Congress months before the state assembly polls, was shot dead on May 29 by unidentified assailants in Punjab's Mansa district, a day after the state government curtailed his security cover.

-His murder had shocked the Indian film and music community with scores of Indian artists paying tribute to Moosewala on social media.
+His murder had shocked the Indian film and music community with scores of Indian artistes paying tribute to Moosewala on social media.

 From the global music community, Canadian rapper Drake had condoled Moosewala's death on May 30.